 This module provides you with an opportunity to carry out a substantial piece of research whilst on a placement.
 You will get a taste of what it is like to work, often independently, in a real research/industrial environment.
 You will be under the supervision of a member of academic staff from the School of Life Sciences and a host placement supervisor.
 The topics are generally set by the supervisors but they can be designed within limits to reflect your interests.
 Doing a placement project will allow you to expand your technical and generic expertise and to apply that expertise to a research question.
 A varied list of topics reflects the diversity of research interests within the host placement partners and at Keele.
-You will spend at least 6 months on placement between the second and final year of study.
+You will spend at least 6 months on placement between Level 5 and Level 6.

 To provide students with the experience of working safely in a research environment while on placement, enhance their evidence-based approach to solving problems and further develop both their analytical skills in assessing, planning, implementing and evaluating scientific problems and ability to independently gather and analyse experimental data.
 Students will also present their work at a Keele-based student conference orally, either as a talk or as a poster.

 Intended Learning Outcomes